dpwj/blog/_posts/2015-07-26-build-tools.md

 categories: CSS
 ---

 GULP OR GRUNT?
 Who?
 What are those?
-Let's take a little deeper look into what a build tool is and explore the world or MAGIC code helpers.
+Let's take a little deeper look into what a build tool is and explore the world of MAGIC code helpers.

 <!--more-->
 A Build tool is some piece of software that allows you to do something to your code after you are done writting it.
 There are lots of different functions a build tool can help with.
 Both Grunt and Gulp have large libraries that can help you accomplish many different tasks.